VikasHM66/STATISTICS/README.md

 # STATISTICS
-Repository Containing the different Concepts of Statistics for data science and machine learning.
+Repository Containing different Concepts of Statistics for data science and machine learning.
 This Repository includes Tests of Hypothesis such as One sample Z-tests, Two sample Z-tests, One sample T-tests, two sample T-tests, Z-propotion tests, Paired T-test, Unpaired T-tests, Chi square tests for goodness of fit & chi square tests for Independence, One-way Anova and Two-way Anova tests and tests to check normality of the data using shapiro test, and to check variances using Levene test.
 # Contents.

  - ### Statistics for Data science and Machine Learining.